PoyBoi/mindEase_v2/path.md

             - [Using Bi-Directional GAN's with Intent Classification](https://medium.com/@nusfintech.ml/intent-classification-of-texts-using-generative-adversarial-networks-gan-and-bidirectional-29ea2f5ef6a4)
             - [Intent Classification w/Bert](https://hannibunny.github.io/mlbook/transformer/intent_classification_with_bert.html)
         - Model to use:
-            - I will probablly go with distillBert because:
+            - I will probablly go with distilBert because:
                 - ```
                     - Speed and Efficiency: DistilBERT is significantly smaller and faster than XLNet, making it more suitable for real-time applications and resource-constrained environments.